deletosh/alfred-bluesky/readme.md

 - Install Node.js from https://nodejs.org

 **Authentication failed**
-- Check if your credentials are correct
+- Check if your credentials are correct in the workflow configuration
 - Verify your app password is still valid in Bluesky settings
-- Try regenerating your app password
+- Try regenerating your app password and updating it in Alfred

 **Posts not appearing**
 - Check the Bluesky website to verify the post
 - Make sure you're connected to the internet
-- Try re-entering your credentials
+- Check your credentials in the workflow configuration

 **Having node issues**
 - See: https://askubuntu.com/a/1291470